psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 With an excellent and well-constructed Brewery.
 Seven brick-built Tenements, a large garden, Stables, &c. &c.

-TO be SOLD by AUCTION, by Mr. Francis Pittis, on the premises, on Tuesday 24th of July.
-1821, by order and under the direction of the Executors of the late Mr. John Steane.— This Valuable PROPERTY will be put up in one lot, and if not sold in one lot, will be sold in the under-mentioned lots:—
+TO be SOLD by AUCTION, by Mr. Francis Pittis, on the premises, on Tuesday 24th of July, 1821, by order and under the direction of the Executors of the late Mr. John Steane.— This Valuable PROPERTY will be put up in one lot, and if not sold in one lot, will be sold in the under-mentioned lots:—

 In one lot will comprise,—All those capital Freehold and extensive Premises, called The TONTINE INN, situate in Pyle-street, nearly the centre of the town of Newport, with a Tap, extending into South-street; a well-construeted Brewery lately built upon the most approved plan.
 Seven brick-built TENEMENTS, with a large Garden, Stable, Piggery, and useful Out-buildings.